Ol Pejeta Bush Camp looks across the Ewaso Nyiro river...

 The dining tent at Ol Pejeta is kitted out in exactly the same in style and dominated by a central communal table covered in a kikoy tablecloth and bunches of roses.
 On cool nights the tent’s side panels are closed to create a cozy dinner party-style atmosphere.

-The six dark-green safari tents, including one large family tent, are dotted throughout the nearby bush.
+The six new, desert brown safari tents, including one large family tent, are dotted throughout the nearby bush.
 All are set a reasonable distance apart from each other, but the thick vegetation in between makes each tent feel really private.

 A high wicker roof – to offer additional cooling shade – covers the tents and each veranda features a small table and directors' chair.
-The main bedroom, accessed via dark-green canvas flaps, is of a comfortable size and is simply decorated.
-These are not top-end luxury tents; they are a bit older than many you will find elsewhere, but they still have bags of character.
-They suit people who are not after a room with lots of frills, but want it to be comfortable, clean and of good quality.
+The main bedroom, accessed via canvas flaps, is of a comfortable size and is simply decorated..
+The tents are all new as of September 2013 and they suit people who are not after a room with lots of frills, but want it to be comfortable, spacious, clean and of good quality.
 Each has a canvas floor with a couple of rugs, a large bed with bedside tables and a luggage rack.
 Solar power lights the rooms, but you cannot plug things in or charge batteries in your room; this has to be done in the main communal tents.

 The en-suite bathroom is located in a separate section a few feet behind the bedroom.
-They share a large canvas roof, but you do have to leave the main bedroom section to get to the shower and toilet.
+This includes a tastefully decorated shower area and a flushing loo.

 Hot water is brought to you in the mornings, or on request, for the bucket shower and a bucket of cold clean water is always positioned underneath the sink for when you want to clean your face.
 A separate cubicle houses the flush toilet.